 Having your processes committed to memory is fine until it comes time to share those processes and identify any potential pitfalls.
 To make it easier to delegate tasks and oversee performance, start by writing down each process.

-Let’s say your process for granting new customers access to your membership site has six steps.
-You have to process their credit card payment, put them on a recurring billing cycle, update their customer file, create login credentials, send a confirmation email and then mail them a welcome gift.
-Great.
-But what happens when you’re getting 50 new members a day and one of those tasks falls through the cracks?
-You want to make sure that each step is clearly documented with details on how to complete each one.
+For example, let’s say your process for granting new customers access to your membership site has six manual steps that you’ve memorized: You have to process their credit card payment, put them on a recurring billing cycle, update their customer file, create login credentials, send a confirmation email, and mail them a welcome gift.
+This might be doable if you have five new members each week, but without a documented process, it’s not scalable.
+If you were to get 50 new members a day, it would be easy for one of those tasks to fall through the cracks.
+You want to make sure that each step is clearly documented with specific details on how to complete each one.

 When defining a process, there are seven key components to keep in mind.
 A process should be:

-- Measurable: When a process is completed the same way each time, you are able to gather consistent data over time.
-This way, you can see when everything is operating normally, when something is wrong, and when it’s time to step in and make changes.
+- Measurable: Complete your process the same way each time so you can gather consistent data over time.
+You can see when everything is operating normally, when something is wrong, and when it’s time to make some changes.

-- Improvable: With established processes, you have the ability to create a measurably better business over time by using the one strategy that is time-tested and proven to work in all businesses: trial and error.
+- Improvable: With established processes, you have the ability to create a measurably better business over time by using the time-tested strategy that works for all businesses: trial and error.

-- Scalable: Once you have systems that are predictable, measurably working and clear enough that you can delegate them successfully, doing more becomes a simple matter of allocating more resources.
+- Scalable: Once you have systems that are predictable, measurable and working clearly enough that you can delegate them successfully, doing more becomes a simple matter of allocating more resources.

-- Automatable: When a process is clearly defined and understood, it opens up the door to automation.
-Automation platforms exist to automate manual and time-consuming processes to help you successfully grow your business.
+- Automatable: When a process is clearly defined and understood, it opens the door to automation.

 - Sellable: Processes ARE your business.
 To a prospective buyer, systems that are documented in detail and easy to follow create value for your business.